-You can definitely showcase your portfolio or provide links of your blogs, but only if there's relevance between that and the internship which you're targeting.
+You can showcase your portfolio or provide links to your blogs, but only if there's relevance between that and the internship which you're targeting.

-For instance, if you are targeting a Finance internship but you also maintain a blog in which you document all your favourite recipes, do us a favour and don't include it on top along with the rest of your contact details.
+For instance, if you are targeting a Finance internship but you also maintain a blog in which you document all your favorite recipes, do us a favor and don't include it on top along with the rest of your contact details.

-One major area in which a standard professional resume differs from a college resume is the Education section.
+One major area in which a standard professional resume differs from an intern resume is the Education section.

-Or more specifically, the order in which this section appears in your student resume.
+Or more specifically, the order in which this section appears in your student internship resume.